anup-moitra/md102-intune-virtual-company-lab/06-endpoint-security/windows-firewall-policy.md

 5. The device has internet connectivity.
 6. There are no conflicting firewall policies.

+---

 ### Firewall policy conflicts

 If a conflict appears, check whether another Intune policy, security baseline, or local policy is configuring the same Windows Firewall settings.

+---

-## Security Notes
+## Enterprise reflection

-This lab enabled Windows Firewall across Domain, Private, and Public profiles.
+Windows Firewall should be enabled and monitored across managed corporate Windows devices.

 For production environments: